 Faculty Requests for 2015-2016 Berry Center Off-Campus Study Funding

 The Berry Center for Economics, Business, and Public Policy can provide financial support to classes that are taught off-campus entirely or in part.
 It can support courses that include lessons, projects, or field trips whose principal purpose is the study of economics, business, or public policy.
 The Center's financial support can reduce the cost that students must pay to participate in the special opportunities that you offer.
-Courses with elements of Economics, Business or Public Policy (but that aren’t determined to have a principal purpose) may still request to be considered for funding to support those particular elements.
+Courses with elements of Economics, Business or Public Policy (but that aren’t determined to have a primary focus) may still request to be considered for funding to support those particular elements.

 - Course dept, course number and block, instructor, location